 - 30:1 extract for the highest potency

-- Large roots are harvested only, at least 6 to 8 years old to ensure that they are rich in compounds
+- Large roots are harvested that have properly matured and aged to ensure that they are rich in compounds

 - Prepared the traditional way: sliced, stewed with black beans, then dehydrated for maximum effectiveness